rpy2/rpy2/doc/source/robjects.rst

 classes, and the one proposed here is to make Python classes that inherit :class:`rpy2.rinterface.methods.RS4`.

-Since the S4 system allows polymorphic definition of methods, that is for a given method name there can exist several list of possible arguments and type for the arguments, it currently appears trickly to have an simple, automatic, and robust mapping of R methods to Python methods.
+Since the S4 system allows polymorphic definitions of methods, that is for a given method name there can exist several sets of possible arguments (and type for the arguments), it currently appears trickly to have an simple, automatic, and robust mapping of R methods to Python methods.
 For the time being, one will rely on human-written mappings, although some helpers are provided by rpy2.